create3000/x_ite/docs/_posts/glossary.md

 : A program, written in a language such as JavaScript, or Java, that is contained in the Script node.
 A script receives incoming events, process them, and generates outgoing events.
 It is useful in controlling animations, binding viewpoints, backgrounds, and navigation information, and in manipulating the scene hierarchy.

 sensor
 : A node that monitors a particular type of event, processes the input, and generates output events.
 Some sensors process user input from a pointing device such as a mouse, trackball or touch screen, and generate events.
-Other sensors respond to the passage of time (TimeSensor) and the location of the viewpoint in the scene (ProxymitySensor).
+Other sensors respond to the passage of time (TimeSensor) and the location of the viewpoint in the scene (ProximitySensor).

 server
 : A computer connected to the Internet and dedicated to providing data over the Web.

 shading
 : Shading refers to the application of a reflection model over the surface of an object.
-To use the lighting and reﬂectance model to shade facets of a polygonal mesh — that is, to assign intensities to pixels to give the impression of opaque surfaces rather than wireframes.
+To use the lighting and reflectance model to shade facets of a polygonal mesh — that is, to assign intensities to pixels to give the impression of opaque surfaces rather than wireframes.

 shape
 : The combination of geometry an appearance properties that describe a 3D object in an X3D scene.